hydra-synth/hydra/README.md

 * CTRL-Shift-S: Save screenshot and download as local file
 * CTRL-Shift-G: Share to twitter (if available).
 Shares to [@hydra_patterns](https://twitter.com/hydra_patterns)

+For macOS users, CMD/Meta can be used in place of CTRL

 All code can be run either from the in-browser text editor or from the browser console.

 Check [@hydra_patterns](https://twitter.com/hydra_patterns) for patterns folks have shared as an easy way to get started.